iCyberon/Plexify/README.md

 The code is not final, the only purpose is to show how it works.

+## Download

+You can get the compiled version from here: [Plexify 1.1 RC.dmg](http://cl.ly/0V1f3M2x1M26)

 ## License

 Plexify is available under the RecEx Shared Source License.
 See the LICENSE file for more info.